After you apply

 To update or change your contact details, log in to your undergraduate application or write to UAC quoting your UAC application number.
 If you’re a 2017 NSW HSC student, you must change your details with both UAC and the NSW Education Standards Authority (NESA).

 You can withdraw your SRS application by writing to UAC, Locked Bag 112, Silverwater NSW 2128, Australia.

-Once you’ve submitted your application, it will be available to your school to provide their professional assessment of your ability in two categories: areas of study and aptitude.
+Once you’ve submitted your application, your school can use an online rating process to provide a professional assessment of your ability and potential in two categories: areas of study and aptitudes.

 Areas of study